veelenga/veelenga.github.io/_posts/2026-04-18-slack-meets-bedrock-knowledge-bases-tools-action-groups.markdown

 | Calculations | "Convert these quarterly numbers to annual growth rates" |
 | File transformation | "Extract emails from this CSV and deduplicate" |

-The gateway handles the file round-trip: download from Slack, send to Bedrock, receive output files, upload back to Slack. [ark](https://github.com/crystal-autobot/ark) implements this with MIME type validation and size limits on both sides.
-Part 1 covered the mechanics.
+The gateway handles the file round-trip: download from Slack, send to Bedrock, receive output files, upload back to Slack.
+[Part 1](/slack-meets-bedrock-building-the-gateway/) covered the mechanics.

 ## Writing effective agent instructions